 MBDA will systematically monitor the performance of the MBEC, as provided under the operational quality performance measure (see Appendix B, Performance Measures and Related Definitions).
-This monitoring includes regular review of the MBEC's data input to the Performance reporting system.
+This monitoring includes regular review of data input to the Performance reporting system.

-MBDA will conduct the following performance assessments for each funding period: the 1st semi-annual performance period (September 1 - February 28), 2nd semi-annual performance period (March 1 - August 31) and cumulative year-end performance period (September 1 - August 31).
+MBDA will conduct performance assessments in the first funding period of the mid-year performance period (April 1, 2008 - September 30, 2008) and cumulative year-end performance period (April 1, 2008 - December 31, 2008).
+MBDA will also conduct performance assessments in the second funding period of the 1st Semi-Annual performance period (January 1 - June 30, 2009), 2nd Semi-Annual performance period (July 1 - December 31, 2009) and cumulative year-end performance period (January 1 - December 31, 2009).
 These assessments are based on the MBEC's timely submission of its required Narrative Reports.

 MBDA will also conduct desk assessments of the Center's performance.
 These assessments are based on the information entered into the Performance system by the Center within 72 hours of assisting clients (see Appendix C., Item C. 3.
 Operational Quality).
-MBDA will conduct the following two desk assessments for each funding period: (a) first quarter period (September 1 - November 30); and (b) the cumulative third quarter performance period (September 1 - May 31).
+During the first funding period, MBDA will conduct only one desk assessment for the first quarter period (April 1- June 30, 2008).
+In the second funding period, MBDA will conduct the following two desk assessments: (a) first calendar period (January 1 - March 31, 2009); and (b) the cumulative third quarter performance period (January 1, 2009 through September 30, 2009).
 All data recorded in the MBDA Performance System shall be reviewed and analyzed.
 MBDA shall provide a written report of its findings and determinations.